Top 10 Deep Learning Algorithms You Should Know in 2024

 Deep learning has gained massive popularity in scientific computing, and its algorithms are widely used by industries that solve complex problems.
 All deep learning algorithms use different types of neural networks to perform specific tasks.

-This article examines essential artificial neural networks and how deep learning algorithms work to mimic the human brain.
+This tutorial examines essential artificial neural networks and how deep learning algorithms work to mimic the human brain.

 Deep learning uses artificial neural networks to perform sophisticated computations on large amounts of data.
 It is a type of machine learning that works based on the structure and function of the human brain.